tkinetik1/story-teller/README.md

 # Friendly Eats converted to Story Teller by Tyson Frederick (To be Continued...)
 #First commit to github from MacOS local branch
 #First commit to branch win7
+#Second commit to branch win7 on desktop machine local

 This is the source code that accompanies the Firestore Android Codelab: